 If you’re staying in Glasgow and you have a car, you should hit the Ayrshire and its coastal routes, Stirling Castle, Falkirk, the Isle of Skye, Loch Lomond and Inveraray on Loch Fyne, among others.

 Click here to find the very best deals on hotels in Glasgow.

 If you’re planning to stay in Edinburgh, you can visit St. Andrews, Rosslyn Chapel, Stirling Castle, Linlithgow Palace and more using public transport.

-Useful tip: No matter where you decide to stay, while searching for a hotel, hostel or b&b make sure it’s close to a bus stop: planning your day trips will me way easier!
+Useful tip: No matter where you decide to stay, while searching for a hotel, hostel or b&b make sure it’s close to a bus stop.
+Planning your day trips will be way easier!

 Best places to visit in Scotland: suggested itineraries